Computer software for business

 - doesn't meet your changing business needs

 Upgrading or switching to new software can be a big step for many businesses.
-Before committing to a change, make sure that you have a clear business case for it and that the benefits will outweigh the risks.
+Make sure that you have a clear business case for change and that the benefits will outweigh the risks.

 Write down the objectives and potential benefits of the new software.
 This will enable you to prioritise the list to work out the best returns on investment.
 It may help to talk to your employees, suppliers and customers to gather ideas for improving your business processes using IT.